-The azure-native:network:VirtualNetworkPeering resource, part of the Pulumi Azure Native provider, establishes network connectivity between two Azure virtual networks, enabling resources to communicate privately without traversing the public internet.
-This guide focuses on three capabilities: full VNet peering, subnet-level peering, and address space synchronization.
+The azure-native:network:VirtualNetworkPeering resource, part of the Pulumi Azure Native provider, defines a peering connection between two Azure virtual networks, enabling private IP connectivity without traversing the public internet.
+This guide focuses on three capabilities: full VNet peering for bidirectional access, subnet-level peering for scoped connectivity, and address space synchronization.

 Connect two virtual networks for full bidirectional access

-Most deployments connect two VNets to enable private communication between resources in different networks or regions.
+Most deployments connect two VNets to enable resources in each network to communicate privately.

 import * as pulumi from "@pulumi/pulumi";